Duke vs. Michigan State College Basketball Predictions & Picks - November 14

 Duke Performance Insights

-- On the glass, the Blue Devils were 20th-best in the country in rebounds (35.6 per game) last year.
-They were 20th-best in rebounds conceded (27.8 per game).
+- On the glass, the Blue Devils were 20th-best in the nation in rebounds (35.6 per game) last year.
+They were 20th-best in rebounds allowed (27.8 per game).

-- At 14.6 assists per game last season, Duke was 70th in college basketball.
+- At 14.6 assists per game last season, Duke was 70th in the nation.

-- The Blue Devils made 6.8 3-pointers per game and shot 33.5% from beyond the arc last season, ranking 237th and 215th, respectively, in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.